splayemu/spencerapple.com/src/content/preprocess_d3_visualizations/index.md

 publishDate: 2016-12-24 15:00
 ---

-Preprocessing data visualizations on the server allows users without Javascript see my graphs and things.

 Inspired by Maciej Ceglowski's talk, [Deep-Fried Data](http://idlewords.com/talks/deep_fried_data.htm), I converted my client rendered D3 visualizations to server renderings.
+Preprocessing the data visualizations on the server allows users without Javascript to see my wonderful bar charts and scatterplots.

-He writes:
+Ceglowski writes:

 > Publish your texts as text.
 Let the images be images.
 Put them behind URLs and then commit to keeping them there.
 A URL should be a promise.